 The most common answer I hear is money.

 Please note this post may contain affiliate links.
 Please refer to my disclosure for more information.

-Money: The Big Misconception About Starting A Business
+Money: The Big Misconception About Starting Your Dream Business

 It’s a common misconception that starting a business in today’s competitive economy takes thousands or millions of dollars.
 After all, you only need to look at the crowdfunding and Kickstarter campaigns online to see the amount of money being channelled into new businesses.